chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <!--- ## Overview --->
 <!--- purpose: Motivate submission to the data portal give context --->

 [Cellxgene's publishing platform](https://cellxgene.cziscience.com/) and [interactive single cell data explorer](https://github.com/chanzuckerberg/cellxgene) is a system which is optimized for easy access, interrogation and sharing/reuse of single cell data.
-In order to meet these standards and to facilitate easy navigation/aggregation among the growing number of single cell datasets, the cellxgene publishing platform currently accepts curated anndata objects adhering to a [comprehensive data schema](corpora_schema.md).
+In order to meet these standards and to facilitate easy navigation and aggregation among the growing number of single cell datasets, the cellxgene publishing platform currently accepts curated anndata objects adhering to a [succinct data schema](corpora_schema.md).
 In this tutorial, you will gain all the essential information for doing the following:
 - curating one of your own single cell datasets in a streamlined manner
 - using CZI curation tools to perform most of the curation work
 - uploading data in the cellxgene data portal